Welfare Fraud Statistics

 How long does food stamp investigation take?

-Every investigation length depends on multiple factors.
+Food stamp abuse facts reveal that every investigation length depends on multiple factors.
 Authorities first open and review the case and then complete interviews.
 The number of other ongoing investigations also affects the total investigation length.
 So, a food stamp investigation can take weeks, months, or even years.